mohamedzalat412/My-Projects/README.md

 # 📊 Excel Data Analysis Project

 ## 📝 About This Project
 This project showcases my skills in **data analysis and visualization using Microsoft Excel**.
-The dataset used in this project includes **[أضف نوع البيانات هنا، مثل بيانات مبيعات، بيانات موظفين، إلخ]**, and I have applied various **Excel functions, Pivot Tables, Charts, and Power Query** to analyze and present insights.
+The dataset used in this project includes **[Car Sales Data Analysis]**, and I have applied various **Excel functions, Pivot Tables, Charts, and Power Query** to analyze and present insights.

 ## 📂 Key Features
 ✔️ **Data Cleaning** using Excel functions.